GAPO: Robust Advantage Estimation for Real-World Code LLMs: Experiment

 We begin by presenting the improvements of our \gapo over both GRPO and DAPO on \textit{\textbf{nine}} LLMs, covering general-purpose and code-specific models, as well as reasoning and non-reasoning types.
-The original DAPO implementation suffers from out-of-memory (OOM) issues, even after batch size tuning, resulting in missing results for some models.
+The original DAPO implementation encounters out-of-memory (OOM) issues with 14B models in our long-context setting, leading to missing results. \gapo (G) and \gapo (D) denote the application of our adaptive $Q$ to GRPO and DAPO, respectively.

-As shown in \cref{tab:nine}, our \gapo yields greater benefits for the Qwen series compared to Mistral and DeepSeek, although it also provides notable improvements for DeepSeek-Coder under the DAPO setting.
-Within the Qwen family, \gapo demonstrates the strongest effect on Qwen2.5-Coder, achieving up to a 4.35-point improvement in exact match accuracy.
+As shown in \cref{tab:nine}, our \gapo yields greater benefits for the Qwen series compared to Mistral and DeepSeek.
+Within the Qwen family, \gapo demonstrates the strongest effect on Qwen2.5-Coder, achieving up to a 4.35-point improvement in exact match accuracy over GRPO/DAPO.
 This indicates that \gapo is particularly effective for initially strong, code-specific LLMs.
 In contrast, its effectiveness is limited for weaker models with low baseline performance, such as Mistral-v0.3.
+Overall, the \textit{\textbf{adaptive advantage computation}} at the core of \gapo generalizes seamlessly to both GRPO and DAPO.
+However, GMPO, KRPO, and QAE perform similarly to their baselines (GRPO or DAPO), showing unstable improvements on real-world tasks with diverse noisy reward distributions.

-The pronounced Max $\Delta$ peaks indicate that \gapo enables models to reach superior intermediate checkpoints, which is valuable for early stopping and training efficiency.
-While the magnitude of improvements diminishes for larger models, the gains remain consistently positive, suggesting scalable compatibility rather than overfitting to smaller LLMs.
-The earlier Max $\Delta$ steps observed in DAPO highlight improved efficiency in surpassing baseline performance, whereas GRPO benefits more in absolute accuracy.
-Moreover, due to DAPO's dynamic sampling strategy—which discards overly easy or overly hard prompts (\ie, all-pass or all-fail cases)—\gapo converges faster and exhibits greater training stability.
+Beyond accuracy, \gapo achieves higher training efficiency (Step $\Delta$ in \cref{tab:nine}), requiring fewer steps than GRPO and DAPO to reach the same accuracy, with especially large gains over GRPO.
+This stems from improved generalization on easy problems and enhanced specialization on hard ones, aligned with the optimization objective.
+Using adaptive $Q$ encourages exploration on hard cases by amplifying the absolute advantage of outliers (with infrequent high rewards), making the gains more pronounced for GRPO, which lacks inherent exploration \cite{yu2025dapo}.